GeminiDRSoftware/GHOSTDR/ghostdr/docs/usermanuals/GHOST_UsersManual/tipstricks.rst

 Some title depending on content
 ===============================
 Describe the quirks of GHOST data, give tips and tricks, what to watch for.
-Screenshots are encourages.
+Screenshots are encouraged.

 Example
 -------